palonso/MAEST/README.md

 ## Inference

-We provide a number of option to extract embeddings from the pre-trained models:
+We provide a number of options to extract embeddings from the pre-trained MAEST models presented in the paper:

 - `extract_embeddings`: which retuns a [3, 768] vector with the embeddings for each audio file in the `predict` dataset.
-The three dimensions of the first axis correspond to the CLS token, the DIST token and the average of the rest of tokensi (see Section 4.1 from the paper).
+The three dimensions of the first axis correspond to the CLS token, the DIST token and the average of the rest of tokens (see Section 4.1 from the paper).
 - `extract_logits`: that can be used in a teacher student setup, or transformed into label predictions by applying a `Sigmoid` function.

-Each pre-training configuration has its inference correspondence.
-For example, to extract embeddings with MAEST trained on 10s patches with random weights initialization do:
+Each pre-training configuration has its inference version.
+For example, to extract embeddings with MAEST trained on 10s patches with random weight initialization do:

 ```
 python ex_maest.py extract_embeddings with maest_10s_random_weights_inference